-To make an online contribution to Cape Atlantic Intergroup, please click here
+To make group or individual online contributions to Cape Atlantic Intergroup, please click here:

 “Self-support begins with me, because I am part of us – the group.
 We pay our rent and utility bills, buy coffee, snacks and A.A.
 Literature.
 We support our central office, our area committee, and our General Service Office.
 If it were not for those entities, many new people would never discover the miracles of A.A.”*